andycroll/andycroll.com/_posts/2010/2010-06-08-the-end-of-hover.markdown

 imagecaption: 'Photo by [Bill Williams](https://unsplash.com/photos/ozwiCDVCeiw) on Unsplash'
 ---

-When I sat down to a redesign of the Gameplan admin interface I suddenly came to a realisation, `:hover` doesn't work.
+When I sat down to a redesign of the Gameplan admin interface I suddenly came to a realisation, `:hover` doesn’t work.
 It's entirely possible I'd skim read this somewhere, but somehow the implications for my design work had passed me by until I saw an iPad in use.

 As so eloquently pointed out in [this article](http://www.roughlydrafted.com/2010/02/20/an-adobe-flash-developer-on-why-the-ipad-cant-use-flash/) this lack of hover (along with the technical and performance issues) is one of the reasons making the iPad run flash is not something Apple are keen on.

 Apple's own notes even suggest that [javascript onmouseover over and CSS hover events maybe unreliable](http://developer.apple.com/safari/library/technotes/tn2010/tn2262/index.html#//apple_ref/doc/uid/DTS40009577-CH1-DontLinkElementID_6).
-I did also discover an article that suggests the iPad does in some cases support the [javascript method](http://billhiggins.us/blog/2010/04/05/the-ipad-and-onmouseover/) , but as I don't have an iPad (due to Singapore's 3rd tier release status) I can't tell you.
+I did also discover an article that suggests the iPad does in some cases support the [javascript method](http://billhiggins.us/blog/2010/04/05/the-ipad-and-onmouseover/) , but as I don’t have an iPad (due to Singapore's 3rd tier release status) I can’t tell you.

 So my proposition is this: `:hover` as an web interface design tool going forward is going to be less and less important.